esphome/esphome-docs/components/fan/speed.rst

   to calculate the percentages for each speed.
 E.g. ``2`` means that you have 50% and 100% while ``100`` will allow 1% increments in the output.
 Defaults to ``100``.
 - **id** (*Optional*, :ref:`config-id`): Manually specify the ID used for code generation.
 - **preset_modes** (*Optional*): A list of preset modes for this fan.
-Each preset mode must have a unique name and at least one speed, direction or oscillating value needs to be specified.
+Each preset mode must have a unique name.
+A preset can specify speed, direction and oscillating values to apply when selected.
+Name-only presets can be defined for automations (i.e. `on_preset_set`).

   - **name** (*Required*): The name of this preset.
   - **speed** (*Optional*): The speed value for this preset.